'It's a struggle to find something reasonable': Richmond parents on finding affordable summer camps for their kids

 She estimates that she will spend roughly $6,000 on summer camp this year.
 She is hoping that her tax-deductible dependent savings plan through work will help cover the costs, but it’s capped at $5,000.

-Jennie Barrett Shaw, a Realtor in Westover Hills, has spent years shuffling her kids from summer camp to summer camp.
+Jennie Barrett Shaw, a real estate agent in Westover Hills, has spent years shuffling her kids from summer camp to summer camp.
 They did Camp Hilbert at the Weinstein JCC for years, which was also their day care during the school year, summer camp at Sabot at Stony Point, cooking camps, performing arts camp at SPARC and others.

+Now at ages 9 and 11, her kids prefer a mix of summer camps and having a babysitter who will drive them to the pool.

 Her kids pick three weeks of summer camp wherever they want.
 Their favorite is Riverside Outfitters, which offers river excursions, kayaking, stand-up paddleboarding and tree swings.
-It’s so popular that it often fills up in December.
+It’s so popular that registration opens in December.
 But at $425 per week, it’s not cheap.

 “It adds up really fast,” Shaw said, “especially with two kids.”

-While Shaw is a Realtor and her husband is a surgeon, they still rely on family to help out with the kids.
+While Shaw is a real estate agent and her husband is a surgeon, they still rely on family to help out with the kids.
 Her parents take the kids for a week every summer, whether it’s at their home or on their own vacations.
 Last year, her parents took the kids to New Jersey.

-“My ideal summer is that I’d be home with the kids,” said Kelly Gerow, an administrator at SunTrust now Truist.
+“My ideal summer is that I’d be home with the kids,” said Kelly Gerow, who works at a bank.
 But due to financial responsibilities, that’s not an option.
 Her husband teaches at William & Mary and spends his summers watching the kids.

 To liven up the summer, she’s budgeted up to three weeks of summer camp for her kids, ages 4 and 9.